 This may sound like a big investment, and if you were to buy all those items, it probably would be.
 However, with Alsco, you can just call us and we’ll rent you everything you need.

-Our first aid kit rental involves a monthly fee and we will make sure that it is 100% WHS compliant.
+Our first aid kit rental involves affordable annual fee and we will make sure that it is 100% law compliant.
 Moreover, we will replenish it whenever necessary and make sure it is always up to date.

 Call us now and we’ll work everything out with you, so that your needs are met and your budget saved.